reverentgeek/okta.github.io/_source/_posts/2019-05-03-php-token-authentication-jwt-oauth2-openid-connect.md

 Note that when verifying a real JWT, you must also make sure that it's not expired or blacklisted.
 Also, make sure not to rely on the algorithm specified in the JWT, but use the same algorithm as the one used for signing the JWT!
 This is such an important topic that it requires some additional details in the next segment.

-## Security Attacks on the JWT Signing Algorithm
+## Security Attacks on the JWT Signing Algorithm in PHP

 If you look closely at the JWT header, you'll notice the `alg` field: